2ptr/Shroud/README.md

 # Shroud
-Evasive malware generation tool for quick shellcode droppers.
-A lightweight spiritual successor to [Mallet](https://github.com/Jake123otte1/Mallet)
+Malware generation tool for custom shellcode droppers.
+Intended to be a lightweight spiritual successor to [Mallet](https://github.com/Jake123otte1/Mallet).

 ## Usage